 For wide joints you will need to make sure that the joint under the tape is filled, it helps to pull the trowell the perpendicular to the joint to get the thinset into the joint.

-After the joint tape is fully covered go over the length of the joint tape in one smooth motion to get a finish that is flat so you do not have trouble, bumps, setting tile when the joint is dry.
+After the joint tape is fully covered go over the length of the joint tape in one smooth motion to get a finish that is flat so you do not have trouble, bumps, setting tile on the shed floor when the joint is dry.

 A finished cement backer board joint will show some of the top of the tape and screw head, depending on the levelness of the backer board and how deep the screw heads are set into the hardi board or durarock cement board..